 San girls living in extremely poor and marginalised communities experience a diminished sense of self-esteem, shyness and fear of self-expression, lack of ambition as well as lack of connectedness to their cultures, peers, communities and schools.
-They are exposed to all forms of violence including rape by men of other ethnic groups, among them police officers, army personnel and members of anti-poaching units, hostel fathers, shopkeepers, truck drivers, as well as men from their own communities.
-Schools in most of their communities do not provide mother tongue education for San children and have no San staff or support staff to support San learners.
-They exclude San history and heritage in their curriculum, and practise discrimination and violent corporal punishment against San children.
-Most girls drop out at a young age due to early pregnancy and motherhood.
+They are exposed to all forms of violence, including bullying in schools.
+In most communities schools do not provide mother tongue education for San children, have no San staff or support staff to support San learners, exclude San history and cultural skills in their curriculum, and practise discrimination and violent corporal punishment against San children.
+Many girls drop out at a young age due to pregnancy and motherhood.
 Parents may force girls into child marriage or co-habitation as a means of survival.

 The objective of this programme is to build resilience among San schoolgirls aged 8 -14 years old, by supporting them to develop cultural pride, challenge and overcome discrimination, prevent violence and abuse including child marriage and early pregnancies, and complete their education.

 We seek to promote the protective factors that have been identified internationally in work with marginalised and traumatised children, which include strengthened self-knowledge, self-esteem, cultural pride, connectedness to others through friendship and building strong relationships to their parents, their mentors in this programme, supportive teachers and other community members.
 We also provide them with age-appropriate knowledge and skills to promote their personal development and help them to stay in school and complete their education.